dspringuel-va/blog-posts/netlify/README.md

 For my hackathon project, I decided to explore this platform to learn what it can and cannot do.

-I created an Angular 2 application with the Angular CLI utility, and used this application to hosted on the Netlify platform.
+I created an Angular 2 application with the Angular CLI utility, and used this application to be hosted on the Netlify platform.

 ## Overview